Nicholas Monck

 Nicholas Monck (c.
-1610 – 7 December 1661) was a Bishop of Hereford and Provost of Eton College, both royal appointments made by King Charles II following the 1660 Restoration of the Monarchy which was largely effected by his elder brother George Monck, 1st Duke of Albemarle (1608–1670), KG.
+1610 – 7 December 1661) was a Bishop of Hereford and Provost of Eton College, both royal appointments made by King Charles II following the 1660 Restoration of the Monarchy which was largely affected by his elder brother George Monck, 1st Duke of Albemarle (1608–1670), KG.
 Nicholas Monck was "a great assistant in the Restoration to his brother".